 Watermelon and Feta Salad

 - Use a melon baller or small cookie scoop to make melon balls.
 Alternatively, cut the melon into cubes or wedges.
-Cut the feta cheese into small cubes, approx. ½-inch.
+Add the watermelon and blueberries to a serving bowl.

 Notes